Nema23Motor logoNema23Motor

 FieldDecision meaningMinimum action

-280 oz-inAbout 1.98 Nm standstill holding torque; it does not prove positional accuracy.Compare against required torque, speed-torque curve, and loaded validation.
+280 oz-inAbout 1.98 Nm standstill holding torque; it does not prove positional accuracy or usable torque at speed.Compare against required torque, speed-torque curve, and loaded validation; above the pull-out curve the motor can lose synchronism.

 Specs56.4mm face, 47.14mm pitch, 38.10mm pilot, and shaft data must come from signed drawing.Lock drawing revision before RFQ release.